-Personal counseling is coordinated through the office of the Dean of Students.
-Should needs arise, the Chaplain will work closely with Department Chairs and Residential Deans to support the well-being of students, and even their families.
-A trained counselor is also available to students and staff on demand.
+Personal and professional counseling is coordinated through the office of the Dean of Students.
+Should needs arise, the Dean of Students will work closely with Department Chairs and Residential Deans to make referrals and coordinate support for the well-being of students, and even their families.
+Counseling services is available in our Counseling Service Centre.